 There were new monsters that could camouflage themselves from him, were quick and could attack from a distance,

-He was badly hurt,
+He was very badly hurt,

-It was night and he couldn’t see,
+It was a dark stormy night and he his visibility was shit,

 He was incredibly weak and next to helpless right now,